-Prerequisite: ENG 101

-English 103, Critical Thinking and English Composition, is a college-level, transferable course in critical thinking, reading and composition that directs students in advanced methods of analysis, evaluation, criticism and the construction of argument.
+Prerequisite: ENG 100 or ENG 101 or An approved equivalent first-year composition course from an accredited institution.
+This course offers instruction in argumentative and critical writing, critical thinking, analytical evaluation of primarily non-fiction texts, research strategies, information literacy, and proper documentation.
 The course specifically teaches the recognition of traditional and contemporary rhetorical discursive modes, as well as the application of logic to matters of introspection, reflection, narration, description, argument and synthesis.
 However, English 103 places the greatest emphasis upon the application of reason to matters of reading, coupled with the application of new-found critical skills to the invention, research, development and final drafting of formal, argumentative essays that advance a clear thesis, support that thesis with well-documented evidence, and display a sophisticated level of writing ability.
-While specific course content may vary considerably from section to section, students will in general be expected to read a wide range of challenging material, as well as to produce a minimum of 8,000 words of prose in the course of
+While specific course content may vary considerably from section to section, students will in general be expected to read a wide range of challenging material, as well as to produce a minimum of 6,000 words of prose in the course of the semester.

-□ ■ ENG 120 INTRODUCTION TO CREATIVE WRITING Course length: 54 hours lecture
+■ ENG 120 INTRODUCTION TO CREATIVE WRITING Course length: 54 hours lecture